When learning to play a musical instrument, some believe reading music is non-essential.

 After all, you can find plenty of teachers who will teach you whatever you want.
 In fact many “music teachers” will begin each lesson with the question, “Well, what do you want to learn today?”
 The approach seems harmless and good until you look back after a period of time and realize that following finger and hand movements without understanding the theory behind it leads to gaps in the students’ understanding.
 After all, how can you do something as fundamental as a key change if you don’t understand what a “key” is or what notes and chords go with what keys?

-Can you name a handful (five examples) of this approach being used in any other area of educations or lessons?
 Suppose your doctor went to a medical school which didn’t teach biology?
 How about a flight school who taught you how to fly a plane without studying meteorology?
 What about an electrician who was taught without using math?
 Maybe you might prefer a construction or engineering company which was run by folks who learned their craft without using standard measurements?
 Could they build a building or structure?
 Probably, but wouldn’t everyone benefit from having a proper understanding of the theory used in the core subject?

 What about the great musicians who didn’t learn music theory or reading music?